-Online Discussion (20%): There will be three discussion questions each week, examining specific elements and key issues or current events related to that lecture's overall topic.
+Online Discussion (20%): The purpose of this assignment is for students to apply cybercrime-related topics to current events.
+There will be two discussion questions each week, examining specific elements and key issues related to that lecture's overall topic.
 Students will be expected to provide their viewpoint and critically discuss the implications of the issue or event to our understanding of cybercrime and how it is addressed by societies.
 This assignment will specifically address CLO's 1, 2, 3, & 4.

-Deep Fake Creation (15%): The purpose of this assignment is for students to learn how ease/difficult it is to create a deep fake, and the impact they can have on society.
-Students will create a short (30 to 60 seconds) deep fake starring themselves.
+The Threat of Deep Fakes (15%): The purpose of this assignment is for students to learn how easy/difficult it is to create a deep fake, and the impact they can have on society.
+Students will have the option of creating a 30 to 60-seconds deep fake video or writing a 4 to 6-page paper (excluding title page and references) on the role of Deep Fakes in facilitating disinformation.
 This assignment will specifically address CLO's 2 & 3.